 What’s the best cheese for steak sandwiches?

-Is horseradish sauce very spicy?
+Is horseradish sauce spicy?

 - French Dip Sliders: Tender beef, toasted bread, and plenty of au jus for dipping — another fast, cozy classic.